3 Best Practices for Independent Contractor Engagement

 Having a general understanding of how independent contractors differ from employees is a good place to start when it comes to worker classification.
 While a legal advisor or third-party company may dig into the nuances of classification when it comes to offering a worker a contract, learning these differences at a high level can help companies design an engagement program or perform initial vetting of candidates.

-Because independent contractors operate as their own business, they cannot be treated like traditional employees.
+Because independent contractors operate as their own businesses, they cannot be treated like traditional employees.
 One of the biggest differences here is that independent contractors have control over when, where, and how they work.
 For example, while an employee might rely on their manager for instruction on a project and direct oversight, an independent contractor can complete the work outlined in their contract in any way they see fit.
 They set their own hours and many work remotely (unless otherwise specified in their contract).

 Independent contractors are also responsible for paying their own taxes, managing their own benefits, and marketing their services to find work.
 Independents may perform work for multiple clients at once and they provide their own tools and equipment needed to work.
 They are, in essence, a skilled, one-person band.